-Codependency is learned, and so are self-esteem and the beliefs and habits that cause both low self-esteem and codependency.
+When our self-esteem is low, which is typical of codependency, we’re at greater risk for depression.
+Codependency is learned, and so are self-esteem and the beliefs and habits that cause both low self-esteem and depression.

 Self-esteem is what we think about ourselves.
 It includes positive and negative self-evaluations.
 Good self-esteem is a realistic, positive self-concept.
 It reflects self-respect and implies a feeling of worth that’s not determined by comparison to, or approval from, others.
 Self-acceptance (which some writers include as part of self-esteem) is even deeper.
 It’s a feeling of being good enough, neither perfect nor inadequate.
 We feel we have worth and are lovable, not merely because of beauty, talent, achievement, intelligence, status, or popularity.
 It’s a sense of inner contentment.

 We each have intrinsic value, not based on how we perform or what we do or give.
-Just as every baby and breed of animal are unique and worthy of love, so are we.
+Just as every baby and breed of animals are unique and worthy of love, so are we.
 Unfortunately, as codependents, many of us grew up in families where love was nonexistent, conditional, or had to be earned.
 We believed that we had to earn or win the love of a parent.

 If you conclude that self-esteem is essential to enjoying your life and enjoying enduring, healthy relationships, you’re right!

-1. Negatively compare yourself to others
+1. Negatively compare yourself to others.

-2. Find fault with yourself
+2. Find fault with yourself.

-3. Tyrannize yourself with “Shoulds”
+3. Tyrannize yourself with “Shoulds”.

-4. Project self-criticism onto others and imagine they’re judging you
+4. Project self-criticism onto others and imagine they’re judging you.

-5. Don’t try new things to avoid falling
+5. Don’t try new things to avoid falling.

-7. Doubt your instincts and decisions
+7. Doubt your instincts and decisions.

-8. Ignore your needs and wants
+8. Ignore your needs and wants.

-9. Don’t set boundaries and allow abuse, criticism, or exploitation
+9. Don’t set boundaries and allow abuse, criticism, or exploitation.

 10. Refuse to forgive yourself